2020 D1 Grand Prix series

 The 2020-21 Gran Turismo D1 Grand Prix series is the twentieth season of D1 Grand Prix series which started at Okuibuki Motorpark on 24 July 2020 and ended at Tsukuba Circuit on 31 January 2021.
-The season was supposed to start on 16 May, but was delayed due to the COVID-19 pandemic.
+The season was initially scheduled to start on 16 May, but was postponed due to the COVID-19 pandemic.

 Masashi Yokoi entered the season as the defending champion.

 Teams and drivers

 Due to COVID-19 travel restrictions, only Japanese drivers participated in the season, with no foreigners competing.